Olympic Stadium, Wembley muscle in on World Cup

-LONDON The London Olympic Stadium and English soccer's Wembley home were named on Monday as potential hosts of 2015 rugby World Cup matches, sparking a backlash as organisers plumped for seating capacity over rugby heritage.
+LONDON The London Olympic Stadium and English soccer's Wembley home were named on Monday as potential hosts of matches at the 2015 rugby union World Cup as tournament organisers plumped for stadium capacity over rugby heritage.

-Twickenham, home to English rugby, and the Millennium Stadium in the Welsh capital Cardiff also featured on the 17-strong list of grounds released by England Rugby 2015, who will cut it to a final list of 12 next year.
+Twickenham, home to English rugby, and the Millennium Stadium in the Welsh capital Cardiff also featured on the 17-strong list of grounds released by England Rugby 2015.

-However, the decision to overlook the 24,000-capacity Welford Road, home to England's best-supported rugby club Leicester, disappointed the club and grass roots fans around the country.

-Gloucester's Kingsholm in western England was the only English club rugby ground selected in the list, that also included Manchester United's Old Trafford, Leicester City's 32,000-capacity home and 10 other club soccer stadiums.
+However, purists were disappointed that Gloucester's Kingsholm in western England was the only English club rugby ground selected in a list including Manchester United's Old Trafford and 11 other club soccer stadiums.

-"Welford Road has hosted many major occasions over the years, including visits from South Africa, Australia and Argentina national teams in recent seasons," Leicester club chairman Peter Tom said in a statement.

-"It is home to the best-supported and most successful club in the history of the professional game in this country and, as such, we believe is worthy of Rugby World Cup status.
+The plan to use soccer stadiums could complicate scheduling and advance ticket sales because fixtures for league soccer matches are finalised only in June of each year.

+Leicester Tigers' 24,000-seat Welford Road rugby ground missed out, although the city's larger soccer stadium made the list, drawing an angry response from the Tigers.

-England Rugby 2015 Chief Operating Officer Ross Young said that the pitch at Welford Road was not big enough to meet World Cup specifications once television camera positions were factored in.
+The pitch at Welford Road was not big enough to meet World Cup specifications once television camera positions were factored in, England Rugby 2015 Chief Operating Officer Ross Young told reporters.

+Young defended the choice of venues, saying they offered a good spread geographically and sufficient capacity.

 "We're talking about a world event and we're talking about giving as many people as possible access to games," Young said.

-"I don't think it's an indictment at all on the club game in this country," he added, noting that rugby clubs such as Saracens had taken matches to Wembley to accommodate bigger crowds.
+"I don't think it's an indictment at all on the club game in this country," he added, noting that rugby clubs like Saracens had taken matches to Wembley to accommodate bigger crowds.

-Organisers have set an ambitious target of selling 2.9 million tickets for the 48 World Cup matches in September and October 2015 as they try to generate 100 million pounds ($162 million) in profits and that drive for profit was a part of the ground selection criteria.
+Organisers have set an ambitious target of selling 2.9 million tickets for the 48 World Cup matches in September and October 2015 as they try to generate 100 million pounds ($162 million) in profits.

-Ian Ritchie, CEO of the Rugby Football Union and on the board of the union's 2015 World Cup company, said the decision had been an entirely practical one.

 The tournament and the inclusion of rugby sevens in the 2016 Olympics are seen as a golden opportunity to develop the sport further commercially.